azure arts Studio Use and Class Policies

 Access

-Members and students who have taken classes for two or more sessions may be given a unique keypad code for access to the studio through the side entrance.
-This is at the discretion of the owner of the studio.
-The keypad code may be disabled at any time if policies of the studio are not followed, the studio is not respected, fees are not paid or at the discretion of the owner.
-The keypad code is for the students use only and should not be given out to any other individual without exception.
+• Members and students who have taken classes for two or more sessions may be given a unique keypad code for access to the studio through the side entrance.
+This is at the owner's discretion.
+The keypad code may be disabled at any time if studio policies are not followed, the studio is not respected, payment balances are not up to date, or at the owner's discretion.
+The keypad code is for students’ use only and should not be given to any other individual under any circumstances.

-After an open studio session lights and music should be turned off and the studio locked using the keypad.
+• After an open studio session, lights and music should be turned off, all doors locked, and the studio locked using the keypad on the side door.
 (Do not lock the handle on the side entrance door.)

 Use and Clean-Up